AroneSusau/zendesk-coding-challenge/README.md

 * Great reference that helped me make this page look how is it at the moment.
   * [Github MD Files Formatting](https://help.github.com/en/articles/basic-writing-and-formatting-syntax)

-* A mustt need when writing out my unit tests as its something I'm still trying to get better at.
+* A must need when writing out my unit tests as it is something I'm still improving at everyday!
   * [Jest Expect Refernce](https://jestjs.io/docs/en/expect.html)

 * I had trouble implementing my own synchronous readline but found this package easy to use and implement.